Protected: 2023-2024 Annual Report

 UNIVERSAL GROUP MUSIC “BONUS TRACKS”

 Bonus Tracks is a five-week course for high school students interested in learning about careers in the music industry.
-Choristers learn what it takes to run a modern record label and music entertainment company from A&R , marketing and publicity to streaming, business and legal affairs.
+Choristers learn what it takes to run a modern record label and music entertainment company from A&R, marketing and publicity to streaming, business and legal affairs.
 Choristers also have exclusive speaker sessions with different Universal Music Group executives, work on group projects and have networking opportunities throughout the course.

 WOMEN INSPIRING TOMORROW (WIT)

-Careers and Life-Skills Initiatives
+Career and Life-Skills Initiatives

 Through workshops, internships and conferences, YPC nurtures the whole child and provides pathways to success beyond the arts.